zorp-corp/sword/docs/proposal/milestones.md

 ## Later: heaps and paging

-The goal of this stage is to permit New MArs to function fully as a Mars, saving snapshots and event logs, and paging infrequently used and/or large data out to disk.
+The goal of this stage is to permit New Mars to function fully as a Mars, saving snapshots and event logs, and paging infrequently used and/or large data out to disk.

 - Threshhold based eviction to a heap
 - Heap collection strategies